mtgjson/mtgjson-website/docs/data-structures/set-manifest/README.md

 }
 ---

-# Set List
+# Set (Manifest)

-The set list structure describes the properties and values of a single set manifest.
+The Set (Manifest) structure describes the properties and values of a single set manifest.

 > Parent file: `SetList`